-Ouilmette was in Chicago at the time of the massacre of the garrison of old Fort Dearborn in 1812 by the Potawatomi, and his family was instrumental, at that time, in saving the lives of at least two whites.
-Mrs. John H. Elinzie in her historic book, "Wau-bun" (The Early Day), describes the circumstances:
+Ouilmette was in Chicago at the time of the Fort Dearborn Massacre of the garrison of old Fort Dearborn in 1812 by the Potawatomi, and his family was instrumental, at that time, in saving the lives of at least two whites.
+Mrs. John H. Kinzie in her historic book, "Wau-bun" (The Early Day), describes the circumstances:

 It was a hot day in August, and Mrs. Helm suffered so much from her position and was so nearly suffocated that she entreated to be released and given up to the Indians.
 "I can but die," said she.
 "Let them p^^t an end to my misery at once."
 When they assured her that her discovery would be the death of them all, she remained quiet.

 "The Indians entered and she could occasionally see them from her hiding place, gliding about and stealthily inspecting every part of the room, though without making any ostensible search, until apparently satisfied that there was no one concealed, they left the house...
-All this time Mrs. Bisson had kept her seat upon the side of the bed, calmly sorting and arranging the patch work of the quilt on which she was then engaged and preserving the appearance of the utmost tranquility, although she knew not but the next moment she might receive a tomahawk in her brain.
+All this time Mrs. Bisson had kept her seat upon the side of the bed, calmly sorting and arranging the patchwork of the quilt on which she was then engaged and preserving the appearance of the utmost tranquility, although she didn't know if in the next moment she might receive a tomahawk in her head.
 Her self-command unquestionably saved the lives of all present...
-From Ouilmette's house the party proceeded to the dwelling of Mr. Kinzie."
+From Ouilmette's house, the party proceeded to the dwelling of Mr. Kinzie."

-The Indians had just left Ouilmette's house when one Griffin, a non-commissioned officer, who had escaped and bad been concealed among the current bushes of Ouilmette's garden, climbed into Ouilmette's house through a window to hide from the Indians.
-"The family stripped him of his uniform and arrayed him in a suit of deer skin with belt, moccasins and pipe, like a French engage," in which disguise he also escaped.
+The Indians had just left Ouilmette's house when one Griffin, a non-commissioned officer, who had escaped and had been concealed among the currant bushes of Ouilmette's garden, climbed into Ouilmette's house through a window to hide from the Indians.
+"The family stripped him of his uniform and arrayed him in a suit of deerskin with a belt, moccasins, and pipe like a French engage," in which disguise he also escaped.

 After the massacre, when John Kinzie and all the other white settlers and their families, fled from the place, Ouilmette and his family remained, and he was the only white resident of Chicago for the following four years, 1812 to 1816.
 The reason for their thus remaining was on account of their friendly relationship with most, if not all, the Indian population.

-In 1814 Alexander Robinson (afterwards chief of the Potawatomis), came to Chicago, and he and Ouilmette cultivated the field formerly used as the garden of old Fort Dearborn.
+In 1814 Alexander Robinson (afterward chief of the Potawatomi), came to Chicago, and he and Ouilmette cultivated the field formerly used as the garden of old Fort Dearborn.
 They raised good crops of corn and sold the crop of 1816 to Captain Bradley, after his arrival at Chicago to rebuild the fort.

 He was still in Chicago in 1821.

-His name was on the first Chicago tax list from Jukly 25, 1825.
+His name was on the first Chicago tax list from July 25, 1825.
 Ouilmette was assessed on $400 of personal property that included cows, horses, sheep, wagons, and farm implements, and paid $4 in taxes.
-With one exception none of the fourteen tax payers of that year owned property in excess of $1,000.
-John Kinzie's holdings appear on the same roll as worth $500, while those of John B. Beaubien are set down at $1,000; the lowest man on this list is Joseph La Framboise, who paid 50 cents on property valued at $50, and Ouilmette’s taxes appear considerably above the average in amount.
+With one exception none of the fourteen taxpayers of that year owned property in excess of $1,000.
+John Kinzie's holdings appear on the same role as worth $500, while those of John B. Beaubien is set down at $1,000; the lowest man on this list is Joseph La Framboise, who paid 50 cents on property valued at $50, and Ouilmette’s taxes appear considerably above the average in amount.
 He also appears as a voter upon the poll book of an election held at Chicago on August 7, 1826, at which election it is said he voted for John Quincy Adams for President, which is the last record of his residency in Chicago.

 Ouilmette was a Roman Catholic.
-In April, 1833, he joined, with Alexander Robinson, Billy Caldwell, several of the Beaubiens and others, in a petition to the Bishop of the diocese of Missouri, at St. Louis, asking for the establishment of the first Catholic Church in Chicago.
+In April of 1833, he joined, with Alexander Robinson, Billy Caldwell, several of the Beaubien's and others, in a petition to the Bishop of the Diocese of Missouri, at St. Louis, asking for the establishment of the first Catholic Church in Chicago.
 The petition (written in French) says: "A priest should be sent there before other sects obtain the upper hand, which very likely they will try to do."

 The early enterprise of the church is demonstrated by the fact that the petition was received on April 16 and granted the next day.
-The seventy-fifth anniversary of the founding of this church was celebrated with great ceremony this year (1908) in Chicago.
+The seventy-fifth anniversary of the founding of this church was celebrated with great ceremony in Chicago.

 This circumstance, in 1833, and many others, seem to indicate that even after Ouilmette's removal from Chicago to the North Shore he and his family remained intimately associated with affairs in Chicago.